westland-valhalla/retired-warrior/README.md

 ## The Intellectual

+The Greatest minds of our generation, looked back learned and brought the waning wisdom back.

+Excerpt from [John Galt](https://en.wikipedia.org/wiki/John_Galt)'s Speech:

+*To those of you who retain some remnant of dignity and the will to live your lives for yourselves, you have the chance to make the same choice.
+Examine your values and understand that you must choose one side or the other.
+Any compromise between good and evil only hurts the good and helps the evil.*

+*If you've understood what I've said, stop supporting your destroyers.*

+*Don't accept their philosophy.*

+*Your destroyers hold you by means of your endurance, your generosity, your innocence, and your love.*

+*Don't exhaust yourself to help build the kind of world that you see around you now.*

+*In the name of the best within you, don't sacrifice the world to those who will take away your happiness for it.*

-The Greatest minds of our generation, looked back learned and brought the waining wisdom back.
-The most magnificent being to go back and learn, and rise, and triumph is Ayn Rand.
+One magnificent being to go back and learn, and rise, and triumph is Ayn Rand.
 I will let her speak for her self:

 [![Ayn Rand First Interview 1959 (Full)](http://img.youtube.com/vi/1ooKsv_SX4Y/0.jpg)](http://www.youtube.com/watch?v=1ooKsv_SX4Y)